- Windows cannot be installed to this disk error usually appears if there's a problem with your BIOS settings.

 - While your computer boots press the appropriate key to open Boot Menu.
 Usually that key is set to Esc, F2, F9 or F12, but it can be different depending on your motherboard.

-- Once the Boot Menu opens, you’ll be able to select between several different devices.
-We’ll assume that you’re trying to install Windows 10 from USB flash drive.
-Select BIOS USB Drive option and press Enter and you’ll boot from that flash drive using the BIOS Legacy mode.
+- Once the Boot Menu opens, select BIOS USB Drive option and press Enter and you’ll boot from that flash drive using the BIOS Legacy mode.

 - Proceed with installation and install Windows 10.

 3. Use Rufus to create a bootable USB flash drive